Freetz/freetz/make/README.md

     The program atop is an interactive monitor to view the load on a Linux system.
 It shows the occupation of the most critical hardware resources (from a performance point of view) on system level, i.e. cpu, memory, disk and network.

   * **[autofs 5.0.5/5.1.6](../docs/make/autofs.md)<a id='autofs'></a>**<br>
-    autofs is a kernel-based automounter for Linux.
+    Autofs is a kernel-based automounter for Linux.
 It performs a job similar to amd(8) but relies on a small stub of kernel code instead of pretending to be an NFS server.
-The result is simpler code, better reliability, and much faster operation in the common case (everything already mounted.)
+The result is simpler code, better reliability, and much faster operation in the common case (everything already mounted).
      - [Optionale Aufrufparameter](../docs/make/autofs.md#optionale-aufrufparameter)
      - [Beispielkonfigurationen der auto.conf](../docs/make/autofs.md#beispielkonfigurationen-der-autoconf)
      - [NFS](../docs/make/autofs.md#nfs)